learn-co-students/web-112017/23_javascript_practice/README.md

 ### You will be given...
 ...a GitHub repository to clone down with some starter code with a base template to develop from.
 You can start by writing all of your code in `front-end/src/index.js`, but _as you refactor, you'll have to create more files in the `front-end/src` directory_.

 ...a back-end already built out for you.
-To get the Rails server running, `cd` into the `secretlister` folder and run `rails db:migrate` and `rails s`.
-The routes are as follows:
+To get the Rails server running, `cd` into the `secretlister` folder and run `bundle; rails db:migrate; rails s`.
+The routes available are as follows:

 #### Get all tasks
 ```